Back to blog

 Example goal

-• Meeting with my boss on 1/31/23 and asking for specific, measurable actions I must take to get a 10% promotion by 12/31/23 and then create a goal to accomplish this.
+- Meeting with my boss on [insert deadline] and asking for specific, measurable actions I must take to get a 10% promotion by [insert deadline], and then creating a goal to accomplish this.

-Gaining an in-demand, high-value skill can help you increase your income, launch a side hustle, or get a promotion/raise.
+Gaining an in-demand, high-value skill can help you increase your income, launch a side hustle, or get a promotion or raise.
 Plus, learning new skills will give you a feeling of accomplishment.
+Setting goals that require learning new skills is nearly 10 times more powerful at inspiring employees.

 Goal formula